-Effectively address environmentally impacted properties in compliance with applicable regulatory requirements.
-We continue to explore cost-effective alternatives to traditional resource-intensive remediation practices, which reduce environmental disturbance and energy use and promote ecosystem recovery.
+We continue to provide cost-effective and scientifically sound alternatives to traditional resource-intensive remediation practices to reduce environmental disturbance, lower energy use, and promote ecosystem recovery.